dan-bailey/todoist-social-accountability/README.md

 Using crontab, this will post an end-of-day progress report to Twitter.
 It could probably be repurposed for other things, as well.

 # To-dos:
-* get day's completed tasks via API (requires datetime conversion from GMT to local time)
+* filter list of items so it just shows today's stuff
-* build list for posting to Twitter
+* build list for posting to Twitter (break up if over char limit)
 * connect to Twitter account
 * make post
 * install this on my lightweight linux box and set up a cron job